SeaQL/seaql.github.io/StarfishQL/docs/01-install-and-config/01-setup-graph-queery-engine.md

 cargo run
 ```

-[^1]: Until [SeaQuery](https://crates.io/crates/sea-query) provides more support, only MySQL databases are supported in StarfishQL currently.
+[^1]: Until [SeaQuery](https://crates.io/crates/sea-query) provides more support, only MySQL databases are supported in StarfishQL.